okta/okta.github.io/_source/_docs/api/getting_started/finding_your_domain.md

 ---
 layout: docs_page
 weight: 2
-title: Find your Okta domain
+title: Finding Your Okta Domain
 ---

-# Find your Okta domain
+# Finding Your Okta Domain

 If you're building an application using one of our SDKs or client libraries, you may run into the following message: